NIVeriStandAdd-Ons/OPC-UA-Client-Custom-Device/README.md

 ### Quality, Limitations ###

 KNOWN ISSUE: IF THE OPC CONNECTION DROPS WHILE THIS ADDON IS RUNNING ON A RT TARGET, THE RT TARGET WILL NEED TO BE REBOOTED.
+THIS IS A NI R&D DRIVER BUG WHICH WILL REQUIRE AN UPDATE TO THE OPC UA API.

 IP has been tested by developer.
 It meets VeriStand addon coding best practices.
 It is currently used by various customers.